Kadisatou/Similar-States-Option-Pricing/3_Model/Methodology.md

 The methodology therefore searches for historical analogue intervals whose factor trajectories resemble the current market state.

-The future option behavior observed after those historical intervals is then used to estimate the future option price under current market conditions.
+The next option price observed after those historical intervals is then used to estimate the future option price under current market conditions.

 ---